davidfrantz/force/docs/source/components/lower-level/level2/format.rst

   The images are generated with internal blocks for partial image access.
   These blocks are strips that are as wide as the ``TILE_SIZE`` and as high as the ``BLOCK_SIZE``.

-* ENVI Standard format

-  This produces flat binary images without any compression.
-  This option might seem tempting as there is no overhead in cracking the compression when reading these data.
-  However, the transfer of the larger data volume from disc to CPU often takes longer than cracking the compression.
-  Therefore, we recommend to use the GeoTiff option.

 Metadata
 ^^^^^^^^

 Metadata are written to all output products.
-For ENVI format, the metadata are written to the ENVI header (``.hdr`` extension).
 For GeoTiff format, the metadata are written into the GeoTiff file.
 If the metadata is larger than allowed by the GeoTiff driver, the excess metadata will be written to an "auxiliary metadata" file with ``.aux.xml`` extension.
 FORCE-specific metadata will be written to the FORCE domain, and thus are probably not visible unless the FORCE domain (or all domains) are specifically printed: